 Younger generations may be less familiar with events from over 40 years ago but the media perpetuates the idea (confirmation bias) by hammering home the idea that all Brazilian players are super-skilled.
 This consistency of evaluation creates a coherent narrative.
 “Brazil has produced many of the world’s most skilful players – therefore all Brazilian players are skilful”.

-Interestingly, the extreme nature of their elimination from the 2014 World Cup, where as hosts and favourites they were humbled 7-1 by eventual winners Germany, may actually be enough to smash that historical Halo, or at least dim it a little.
+Interestingly, the extreme nature of their elimination from the 2014 World Cup, where as hosts and favourites they were humbled 7-1 by eventual winners Germany, may actually have been enough to eradicate that historical Halo, or at least dim it a little.

 The Halo Effect also explains why a disproportionate amount of credit is given to famous ex-soccer players who move into management.
 There is no statistical evidence that being a good player makes you a good manager.
 Mark Hughes was a great player at Manchester United and Chelsea, but expectations of him as a manager have subsequently been set at the same level of achievement.
 The Halo created by playing exploits leads many clubs, fans and bettors to expect more than is realistic from those individuals when they are picking the team.
 This subject has gained exposure through the book Moneyball, and film of the same name.